Dreaming of the Sun: Starting a Herb Garden

 holy basil stalks with blue sky and sun in the background

 Medicinal qualities: Holy basil, or Tulsi, is a delicious, aromatic plant.
+There are a few varieties, but my favorite is Ocimum africanum for its fruity, sweet scent and flavor.
 A gentle, uplifting adaptogen, it can help the body adjust to stress over time and maintain a calmer baseline.
 It's excellent as a tea or tincture and makes a particularly fantastic glycerite or infused honey.

-Growing conditions: Likes rich, well-draining soil and plenty of sun (mine grows well even in part shade, however).
+Growing conditions: Likes rich, well-draining soil and plenty of sun (mine grows well even in part shade, however, so don't be afraid to try!).

 How to harvest: Harvest the top thirds of the flowering aerial parts - it will be most potent just before and during flowering.